Lung Cancer Survival Rate

 Improving Lung Cancer Survival Rates With Treatment

-Getting treatment gives patients the best chance of outliving the average lung cancer survival rate.
-This is especially true for those whose lung cancer is caught at an early stage.
+Getting treatment gives patients the best chance of outliving the average lung cancer survival rates, particularly if the cancer is diagnosed in an early stage.
+Lung cancer treatments allow doctors to remove or destroy tumors.

 Chemotherapy

-Patients with metastatic NSCLC that received chemotherapy had a 5-year survival rate of 14% in a study from the Journal of Clinical Oncology.
+This treatment uses powerful medicines to kill rapidly growing lung cancer cells.
+Patients with stage 4 lung cancer who received chemotherapy had a 5-year survival rate of 14% in a study from the Journal of Clinical Oncology.
+This is much higher than the average survival rate for this stage.

 Immunotherapy